These keto snickerdoodles have the perfect balance of spicy and sweet! You won’t ruin your low carb diet with these soft and chewy treats!

 I also haven’t tried this recipe with any other type of flour, so I can’t guarantee how the cookies would turn out.
 If you want to give it a go, feel free to let me know how other flours work in this recipe!

-They have only the most PERFECT cookie texture there is!
+Similar to the keto cream cheese cookies, they have only the most PERFECT cookie texture there is!
 Lightly crispy outside and soft, chewy inside!

 More Keto Treats